-Moravian College owns a rich collection of paintings dating back to the 18th century and works from painter John Valentine Haidt.
-Renowned German-born artist Gustavus Grunewald taught art to the women at the Young Ladies’ Seminary on South Campus in the 1800s, and his landscapes can be seen around campus today.
+Moravian University owns a rich collection of paintings dating back to the 18th century and works from painter John Valentine Haidt.
+Renowned German-born artist Gustav Grunewald taught art to the women at the Young Ladies’ Seminary on South Campus in the 1800s, and his landscapes can be seen around campus today.

-The permanent collection also includes works from important American artists, including Georgia O’Keefe, John Singer Sargent, and Steve Tobin.
-And the college owns several pieces by the Pennsylvania Impressionists (a group of painters who gathered in the New Hope area), including Edward Redfield, Daniel Garber, and Walter Schofield, as well as a rare collection of paintings from among the works of Fern Coppedge and others of the Philadelphia Ten, a group of women artists who exhibited together.
+The permanent collection also includes works from important American artists, including Georgia O’Keeffe, John Singer Sargent, and Steve Tobin.
+The university owns several pieces by the Pennsylvania Impressionists (a group of painters who gathered in the New Hope area), including Edward Redfield, Daniel Garber, and Walter Schofield, as well as a rare collection of paintings from among the works of Fern Coppedge and others of the Philadelphia Ten, a group of women artists who exhibited together.

-The Vault - Many of the paintings in the college’s permanent collection are on display throughout the campus, and the rest are stored in a recently installed museum-standard climate-controlled vault.
+The Vault - Many of the paintings in the university's permanent collection are on display throughout the campus, and the rest are stored in a recently installed museum-standard climate-controlled vault.